 Dom Moraes, one of the first generation modern poets of India, wrote this after a walk by the beach, where he saw across the water, an empty quiet island, with nobody about.
-In his opinion, he felt a tremendous pride after writing this, as it became a precursor to a lot of new poetry he wrote.
+He felt a tremendous pride after writing this, as it became a precursor to a lot of new poetry that he wrote.

 10. Poet, Lover, Birdwatcher by Nissim Ezekiel

-This is one of the most beautiful and important poems for a poet.
+This is one of the most beautiful and important poems for a poet to read and understand and devour completely.
 It conveys the idea of patience in writing the perfect poem, and finding silence within yourself to begin creating.
-The poet, Nissim Ezekiel, easily one of the earliest modern poets in India, compares this silence and patient waiting of the poet to that of a lover and a birdwatcher.
+The poet, Nissim Ezekiel, perhaps the earliest modern poet in India, compares this silence and patient waiting of the poet to that of a lover and a birdwatcher.

 11. Kamatipura by Namdeo Dhasal, translated by Dilip Chitre